Non-real zeros of derivatives: Introduction

 \begin{thm} Let $U$ be a real meromorphic function in the plane, all but finitely many of whose zeros are real.
 Assume further that $U$ has infinitely many poles $X$, all but finitely many of which are real and simple and have a corresponding real zero $Y $ of $U$ with $X < Y$ and $U(x) \neq \infty$ on $(X, Y)$.
 Then $U$ satisfies the following.\\ (i) $U$ has a representation

-where $S$ is a real meromorphic function in the plane with finitely many poles and $\psi(H) \subseteq H$.\\ (ii) If $S$ has infinite order then $U''/U'$ has infinitely many non-real zeros.\\ (iii) If $S = Re^P$, with $R$ a real rational function and $P$ a non-constant polynomial, then $U^{(m)} $ has infinitely many non-real zeros, for each $m \geq 2$. \end{thm} Part (i) is not new, but its inclusion is convenient for the statement and proof of parts (ii) and (iii): the standard construction, which determines $\psi$ up to a rational factor, is outlined in Lemma~\ref{lemlevost}.
+where $S$ is a real meromorphic function in the plane with finitely many poles and $\psi(H) \subseteq H$.\\ (ii) If $S$ has infinite order then $U''/U'$ has infinitely many non-real zeros.\\ (iii) If $S = Re^P$, with $R$ a real rational function and $P$ a non-constant polynomial, then $U^{(m)} $ has infinitely many non-real zeros, for each $m \geq 2$. \end{thm} Part (i) is not new, but its inclusion is convenient for the statement and proof of parts (ii) and (iii).
+The standard construction is outlined in Lemma~\ref{lemlevost}: here $\psi$ is determined only up to a rational factor, but the choice of such a factor does not affect (ii) or (iii).

 If $S$ is transcendental with finitely many zeros and poles in (\ref{ww1}), then either (ii) or (iii) is applicable, although Theorem \ref{thm11} says nothing about the case where $S$ has finite order and infinitely many zeros.
 Simple examples such as $\cot z$ show that Theorem \ref{thm11}(iii) fails for $m=2$ if $P$ is constant: for an example not of the form (\ref{hswform}) set

 Since the iterates of $\tan z$ converge to $0$ on $\C \setminus \R$, all fixpoints of $\tan z$ are real, and so are all zeros of $V''$.

 This paper is organised as follows.
 After preliminary considerations in Sections \ref{prelim} and \ref{singu}, Theorem \ref{thmUHWV1} is proved in Section \ref{pfuhwv1}.
 The UHWV property is discussed further in Section \ref{sufficient}, the proofs of Theorems \ref{thm1A} and \ref{thm1AA} appearing in Section \ref{pfthm1AA}.
 Next, Theorem \ref{thmlindiffpol} is proved, and Theorem \ref{cor1} is deduced from it, in Section \ref{pfthmlindiffpol}.
 Finally, Theorem \ref{thm11} is established in Section \ref{infiniteorder}, and Theorem \ref{cor2} in Section \ref{pfcor2}.